npryce/acceptance-and-approval-workshop/README.md

 Overview
 --------

-A half-day, hands-on programming workshop exploring how Specification by Example (aka Acceptance Test Driven Development, BDD) can work with numerical and exploratory programming.
+A half-day, hands-on programming workshop exploring how Specification by Example (aka Acceptance Test Driven Development, BDD) can work with numerical and exploratory programming, when:

+ * acceptance is qualitative rather than precise, and/or…
+ * the behaviour you want to capture involves a lot of numerical data, and/or…
+ * you want to transition the results of exploratory programming to production.

 Audience
 --------